Skip to content

 Multi-scope integrations

-Credentials, tools, and integrations can be scoped at three levels: Entity, Role, or Agent.
+Credentials, tools, and integrations are bound at one of several scopes: Global, Company, Agent, User, Channel, or Installation.
 When an agent looks up a credential and multiple scopes match, the narrowest wins.

 The precedence chain